Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 The Best Strategy For Training Your Chest Effectively

-You've now only got the perfect chest workout, but all of the tools you need to continue achieving pec muscle growth.
+You now have not only the perfect chest workout, but also the tools you need to continue achieving pec muscle growth.

-The reason we asked through all of the programming tips, training variables, and exercise instructions is that we at SET FOR SET want you to not only know what you're doing but understand why you're doing it.
+The reason we walked through all of the programming tips, training variables, and exercise instructions is that we at SET FOR SET want you to not only know what you're doing, but understand why you're doing it.

 Looking for a chest routine you can do at home?
 Check out our At Home Chest Workout!
 Ready to build serious chest muscles?
 Head to our article featuring the Best Bench Press Program!